-“the best kept classroom and the richest cupboard are roofed only by the sky” Margaret McMillan (c1925) Nursery Schools and the Pre-school Child NSA Publication
+“The best kept classroom and the richest cupboard are roofed only by the sky” Margaret McMillan- Nursery Schools and the Pre-School Child NSA Publication

 WHY DEVELOP OUTDOOR PLAY?

-It allows and encourages children to relive their experiences through their most natural channel- movement.
+It allows and encourages children to relive their experiences through thier most natural channel- movement.

-Movement is one of the four vehicles through which children can learn.
+Movement is one of the 4 vehicles through which children can learn.
 The others are play, talk and sensory experiences.

 It provides the opportunity for assessed risky freedom, where children can play and socialise freely and use their own imagination and initiative.

-Young children’s basic need for well-being and involvement, and their urge to explore and make sense of the world, is developed through high quality play in an outdoor environment.
+Young children’s basic need for well-being and involvement, and thier urge to explore and make sense of the world, is developed through high quality play in an outdoor environment.

 Why do children in Early Years need free access to the outside?

-- Increased Self-Esteem- Outdoor play gives children new skills; raises their self-esteem, develops their divergent thinking skills and collaborative skills.
+- increased Self-Esteem- Outdoor play gives children new skills; raises their self-esteem, develops their thinking skills and collaborative skills.
 These skills are an excellent basis for classroom learning.

-- Characteristics of Effective Learning- They are able to play and explore, learn actively, develop their own ideas, make links between ideas, and develop strategies for doing things.
+- Characteristics of Effective Learning- They are able to play and explore, learn actively, develop their ideas, make links between ideas, and develop strategies for doing things.

-- Awe and Wonder- There is a sense of freedom that Children feel outside because they feel like they are in charge of what they do outside.
-There are things that children will discover outside that cannot be discovered inside sparking awe and wonder.
+- Awe and Wonder- There is a sense of freedom that Children feel outside because they fell like they are in charge of what they do outside.
+There are things that children will discover outside that cannot be discovered inside sparking awe and wonder

-- Access to outside is part of the curriculum- The reasons above are why the Statutory Framework (2017) states “Providers must provide access to an outdoor area or if this is not possible that outdoor activities are planned and taken on a daily basis”.
+- Access to the outdoors is part of the curriculum- The reasons above are why the Statutory Framework (2017) states “Providers must provide access to an outdoor area or if this is not possible that outdoor activities are planned and taken on a daily basis”